jazzsequence/museum-core/readme.txt

 == Description ==

-AP Museum Core will be the core framework behind all commercially-released <a href="http://museumthemes.com">Museum Themes</a>.
-It uses a responsive design and supports all built-in WordPress theme options like post thumbnails, post formats, custom backgrounds & header, etc.
+Museum Core is a clean, responsive framework with support for built-in WordPress theme options like post thumbnails, post formats, custom backgrounds & header, etc.  A theme options page lets you customize the typefaces used in the theme, footer credit, sidebar position, link colors and more.
+Core can be used as a standalone theme or as a framework for other themes or child themes.

+* Polish translation by <a href="http://kratery.com/">anemoone</a>

+**Call for translators!**
+If you are interested in helping translate this theme, contact me via the contact form on either the Theme URL or the Theme Author URL (in style.css).

 == Installation ==